jfcloutier/karma_system/design_notes/acting.md

 Acting happens throughout all phases of a CA's lifecycle.

 The CA repeats its lifecyle in a loop for as long as it survives.
-CAs higher up the hierarchy have longer lifecycles than lower-down CAs This gives the CA time to integrate information from its umwelt tasked with executing the CA's plans.
+CAs higher up the hierarchy have longer lifecycles than lower-down CAs;
+this gives a CA time to integrate information from its umwelt tasked with executing the CA's plans.

 The lifecycle of a CA consists of these repeating **phases** defining the equivalent of an OODA loop: